debops/debops/docs/defaults-configuration.rst

   <http://wiki.libvirt.org/page/VirtualNetworking>`_ for more details.

 ``dhcp``
-  Bool.
+  Boolean.
 If present and ``True``, enable DHCP server for this network.
 Only first subnet of each type (IPv4, IPv6) will have DHCP configured.

 ``dhcp_range``